mjhasbach/node-connection-paths/readme.md

   * string `source` - A source
   * string `destination` - A destination
   * boolean `reverse` - Whether or not a node is allowed to connect to the previous node.
 Defaults to `false`.
+  * boolean `revisit` - Whether or not a node is allowed to connect to any previous nodes.
+Defaults to `false`.
   * string `format` - (Optional) If "string", `paths` will be an array of strings.
 If "array", `paths` will be an array of arrays of strings.
 Defaults to "array".
   * number `max` - (Optional) The maximum number of paths to generate.
 Defaults to 100.
   * object `depth`